venkatsubramanian-n/IPL-Statistics-2008-2022/README.md

 Introduction:

-Statistics of Indian Premier League Matches from 2008 - 2022,
-  * Trophy Cup Winners,
-  * Purple Cap Holders,
-  * Orange Cap Holders,
-  * Percentage of team based on toss win,
-  * Team Statistics.
+* Dashboard contains size of 1024px x 768px with 8 tables
+* Techniques of Winning team, Purple & Orange Cap holders, team statistics from 2008 - 2022 ..,
+* Insights of player’s image were inserted in term of winning matches